Yellen says inflation could reach 3 percent this year as recovery continues

 Still, Saturday appeared to be the first time the Biden administration projected what inflation could be through 2021.

-“We have in recent months seen some inflation, and we -- at least on a year-over-year basis -- will continue, I believe through the rest of the year, to see higher inflation rates, maybe around 3 percent,” Yellen said following a meeting of G-7 finance ministers in London.
+“We have in recent months seen some inflation, and we — at least on a year-over-year basis — will continue, I believe through the rest of the year, to see higher inflation rates, maybe around 3 percent,” Yellen said following a meeting of Group of Seven finance ministers in London.
 “But I personally believe that this represents transitory factors.”

 The Fed, which is charged with keeping prices stable and employment low, strives for a 2 percent annual inflation target.
 But the central bank has sent a clear message that it will not rush to combat inflation and raise interest rates until there has been substantial progress in the labor market.
 The economy is still down 7.5 million jobs since the pandemic took hold.